Cryptofonts/cryptofont/README.md

-# cryptofont
+# Cryptofont
-Cryptocurrency icon webfont and SVG V1.0.2
+Cryptocurrency icon webfont and SVG

 Open *demo.html* to see a list of all the glyphs in your font along with their codes/ligatures.